Xilinx/mlir-aie/AIEVecDialect.md

 AIE vector subtract

-Xilinx-specific advanced sub operation that subtracts two 1-D vectors with lane selection.
+AMD-specific advanced sub operation that subtracts two 1-D vectors with lane selection.
 The vector sizes are at least 256 bits.
 `$result = `$lhs - $rhs`.